RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 {% endhighlight %}
 </details>

 ## Connecting 'new' L3-BGP-switches to the RRs

-SONIC-enabled LEAFs(LESWs) are configured as follows:
+SONiC-enabled LEAFs (LESWs) are configured as follows.

-each odd-numbered leaf switch is connected directly via LACP portchannel to the odd-numbered spine switch e.g. LESW#1 to SPSW#1 and LESW#2 to SPSW#2 using multiple 100G interfaces, then vlan interface is assigned to the PortChannel0001 interface:
+Each odd-numbered leaf switch is connected directly via LACP portchannel to the odd-numbered spine switch e.g. LESW#1 to SPSW#1 and LESW#2 to SPSW#2 using multiple 100G interfaces.
+VLAN interface is assigned to the PortChannel0001 interface:

 <details>
 <summary>
 {% highlight text %}
-#LESW1# show vlan brief <--- Click this to show more
+LESW1# show vlan brief <--- Click this to show more
 {% endhighlight %}
 </summary>
 {% highlight text %}